Wizard Of Oz Brightening Kit Installation

 It really does not matter which one goes into which plug or even which order they attach.
 They are non polarized.
 We did color red on one side and black on the other to make it easier, but it really doesn't matter.
 It will work either way.

 - If there are any loose wires, you may want to bind them with a ties strap underneath the playfield.
-Keep in mind you need plenty of slack to get to the power converter, however.
 Make sure you can lift the playfield all the way upright as well as put it back in place without tugging any of the wires.

 - At this point you should be done.
 If you have any questions please feel free to contact us.
 We are happy to help.